jpoz/apns-node/README.md

 Apple push notification service for Node.js

-## Warning
+## Warning-Update

-You need node v0.1.92 for apns-node :-)
+apns-node uses now the new tls-API.
+It should work with node v0.4.8.

 ## Usage